Bride's Wedding Cake Frosting Recipe and Lady Baltimore Cake

 - 1 cup chopped nut meats

-Once the frosting is done.
-Divide mixture in half.
-Add fruit and nuts to 1 portion and spread between layers of the cake.
-Frost top and sides with remaining frosting.
+Once the snowy white frosting is done, divide it in half.
+Add the fruit and nuts to 1 portion and spread between layers of the cake.
+Frost top and sides with remaining plain frosting.

 Please Rate My Recipes